A. P. Herbert: Early parliamentary career, 1935–1939

 Herbert's novel Holy Deadlock (1934) deals at length with the inconsistencies of English divorce law.
+Malavika Rajkotia writes that "This novel sparked off the first divorce law reform movement in England, which led to the passing of the Matrimonial Causes Act 1937".
 In 1936, Herbert failed to be drawn in the private members' ballot but managed to get the Conservative Rupert De la Bère to sponsor the bill.
 On 20 November, Herbert made a speech in its favour and it passed its second reading by 78 votes to 12.
 It was given a third reading in the House of Lords on 19 July 1937 and passed by 79 votes to 28.
 It was passed, somewhat strengthened by the House of Lords, in 1938 as the Matrimonial Causes Act 1937.
 It allowed divorce to be given without requiring proof of adultery, but fake adulteries and bizarre rules about collusion persisted until the Divorce Reform Act 1969 came into force in 1971.

 During the prewar period, Herbert drafted a number of bills that were printed on the Order Paper, including a Betting and Bookmakers Bill, a Public Refreshment Bill and a Spring (Arrangements) Bill, which was written in verse.
 Herbert made numerous attacks on the Entertainments Duty, which had been introduced as a "temporary, war-time tax" in 1916.
 In his campaign against the duty, Herbert worked closely with William Mabane, and they made some headway when in 1939 the Chancellor of the Exchequer Sir John Simon reduced the duty.
 Herbert also spoke out against the proposed Population (Statistics) Bill in 1937 by making a speech that was received with "loud laughter" in the Commons chamber, making it, according to Punch, "an astonishing occasion".
 Herbert and others brought in several amendments to the bill before it reached the statute book in 1938.

 Herbert was also a fervent opponent of the Oxford Group and its leader, Frank Buchman.
 In particular, he opposed the use of "Oxford" in its name and its supposed association with the University of Oxford.
 He was supported by the university in his endeavours, particularly by the Oxford Union, which unanimously passed a resolution in support of him.
 Support for Herbert was also expressed by H. A. L. Fisher, the Warden of New College, Oxford, and Douglas Veale, the Registrar of the University of Oxford.